Pathoschild/smapi-mod-dump/source/Custom Death Penalty Plus/README.md

 Current options allow configuration for:

 **Death Penalty**
-- Disabling item loss
+- Disable item loss
-- Amount of money lost, including max amount that can be lost
+- Set a capped amount of money to lose (money lost will never be greater than this value)
-- Amount of health and energy to restore
+- Set a percentage of money, health and/or energy to restore
-- A more realistic option for dying, disabled by default
-- A friendship penalty with Harvey

 **Pass Out Penalty**
 - Amount of money lost, including max amount that can be lost
 - Amount of energy to restore next day

+**Other Penalties (applied on death)**
+- Set a more realistic penalty for dying
+- Set a friendship change with Harvey and Maru (separately)

 ### Installation:
 1. Install the latest version of SMAPI